In school we use lots of words and terms that could be confusing. Here is a list of some of them with explanations to help.

 MFL – Modern Foreign Languages.
 Refers to the teaching of Modern Foreign Languages such as French, German and Spanish.
 At Eastwood, pupils learn Spanish.

 NC – National Curriculum.
 A framework which sets out what pupils should be learning.
 Teachers plan and deliver lessons based on the National Curriculum.

 NtE – New to English.
 Refers to children whose first language(s) is/are not English and who may not yet be speaking English fluently, if at all.

 OLC - Outdoor Learning Centre.
-Run by Mrs Smith and Mr Parker.
+Run by Mrs Smith and Mrs Fletcher.
 Pupils participate in outdoor activities once-a-fortnight.

 PE – Physical Education.
 Refers to the teaching of physical education, including games, athletics, gymnastics, dance, swimming and outdoor adventurous activities.